EdDataScienceEES/tutorial-sroles1/docs/index.md

 )
 ```
 ![image](https://user-images.githubusercontent.com/91271151/145563655-ad67aa1b-7136-4980-bc49-ac24390b7277.png)

+This plot is now quite hard to read.
+Try playing around with the text sizes and its configuration to improve it.

 Now, using facet_grid() we have managed to display an extra variable.
 We used the grouping variable 'make' as to prevent there being too many levels to our catagories.
 This would have resulted in an extremely large and unmanagable plot.
 If we wanted to display the 'state' catagory, we could have created groupings by region with which to group our facets by.